k-kahora/Maml/README.md

 - [x] Implement closures from the last chapter of the compiler book
 - [x] Create a logo
 - [ ] Implement Macros in the Interpreter and Compiler
-- [ ] Refreactor the lexer to no longer throw exceptions and insted output Errors
+- [ ] Refactor the lexer to no longer throw exceptions and instead output errors.
 - [ ] Add documentation to be generated with ocamldoc
 - [ ] File extensions for the compiler to recognize .maml
 - [ ] Syntax sugar